Pandoa/FirebaseFeatures/docs/support.md

 # Support

+This section shows how to get support for the plugin.

 ## Detecting the Problem
 If you encounter an issue, you can get useful information with the logs.
 Two types of logs can be helpful: